mricon/korgalore/docs/configuration.rst

 Configuration
 =============

-Korgalore uses a TOML configuration file to define targets (e.g. Gmail accounts) feeds (mailing lists or lei searches), and deliveries (which feed goes to which target).
+Korgalore uses a TOML configuration file to define targets (Gmail accounts, local maildirs, etc.), feeds (mailing lists or lei searches), and deliveries (which feed goes to which target).

 Configuration File Location
 ===========================